aaronc/clj-parse/README.md

 (and possibly transform) sequences of clojure symbols into sequences of clojure symbols.
-This could be useful for generating macros, functions with complex syntax, or even parsing test.
+This could be useful for generating macros, functions with complex syntax, or even parsing text.

-The primarly design goal is to make it easy to generate correct parsers, but performance is not a primary consideration.
+The primarly design goal is to make it easy to generate correct parsers with an intuitive syntax.
+As a result the framework has not been optimized for performance.
 Scenarios that do not depend on speed, such as generating macros, are good use cases.
-The entire framework is expressed in a little more than 300 lines of code (excluding comments and docstrings) so that it can be easily embedded in projects that do not want an extra dependency.
+The framework has been designed to be small, but robust being expressed in only a little more than 300 lines of code (excluding documentation and comments), but still providing useful error messages and debugging functionality.

 This library should be considered **alpha** quality as it has not been used in production.